bcreasy/octopress/source/about/index.markdown

 My name is Brian, but I will also answer to the names "genetik" and "Pipo".
 I live in Austin, Texas, but I grew up and spent the first 30 years of my life in Pittsburgh, Pennsylvania.
 I live with a cat named Lina who is the smartest cat in the world.

-{% img center /images/posts-embed/2013-halfmarathon-podium.jpg '2013 Austin Half Marathon' '2013 Austin Half Marathon' %}
+{% img center /images/posts-embed/2015-hamiltonpool.jpg 'Relaxing at Hamilton Pool (2015)' 'Relaxing at Hamilton Pool (2015)' %}

 Professionally, I am a Release Engineer currently working in the [retail point-of-sale](http://www.starmount.com/) industry.
 I've previously worked in the [emergency response management](http://www.collaborativefusion.com/) industry doing web development in addition to release engineering.
 My resume can be found <a href="{{ root_url }}/resume/" target="_blank">here</a>.